jprouty/mint-amazon-tagger/README.md

 Some common options to try:

-* --mint_input_include_description.
+* --mint_input_include_inferred_description.
 This allows for more generous consideration of Mint transactions for matching.
 See [more context here](https://github.com/jprouty/mint-amazon-tagger/issues/50)
+* --mint_input_include_user_description.
+Similar to above; considers the current description as shown in the Mint tool (including any user edits).
 * --max_days_between_payment_and_shipping.
 If your bank is slow at posting payments, adjusting this value up to 7 or more will increase your chance of matching.
 If you have a high volume of purchases, this can increase your chance of mis-tagging items.